 All Interests: Cancer Surgery, Hepatobiliary Surgery, Pancreatic Cancer, Liver Cancer, Sarcoma, Gastrointestinal ...
 (Read more)

 Dr. Eric Edwards works as a bariatric surgeon in New York, NY.
-These areas are among his clinical interests: adrenalectomy (adrenal surgery), colectomy (colon resection), and colon cancer.
-He is an in-network provider for POMCO, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+His areas of expertise include adrenalectomy (adrenal surgery), colectomy (colon resection), and colon cancer.
+He is in-network for POMCO, Blue Cross/Blue Shield, Coventry, and more.
 Dr. Edwards obtained his medical school training at UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School and performed his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
-He has an open panel.
+He is open to new patients.

 Relevant Interests: , diverticular disease, colorectal problems, peptic ulcer, colon cancer, stomach cancer, small bowel obstruction, appendicitis